flyteorg/flyte/rsts/community/contribute.rst

    export PATH=$(go env GOPATH)/bin:$PATH

    # Step 3.1: Review the go.mod file in the {flyteadmin} directory to identify the Flyte components/libraries that {flyteadmin} relies on.
-   # If you have modified any of these components/libraries, use `go mod edit -replace` in the {flyteadmin} repo to to replace original components/libraries with your customized ones.
+   # If you have modified any of these components/libraries, use `go mod edit -replace` in the {flyteadmin} repo to replace original components/libraries with your customized ones.
    # For instance, if you have also modified `flytepropeller`, run the following commands:
    go mod edit -replace github.com/flyteorg/flytepropeller=/home/ubuntu/flytepropeller #replace with your own local path to flytepropeller